 What is the difference between dual diagnosis treatment and standard rehab?

-Standard rehab focuses primarily on addiction, with limited support for co-occurring mental health issues.
-Dual diagnosis treatment addresses both conditions together, with psychiatrist-led care focused on managing complex psychiatric symptoms alongside substance use.
+Standard rehab focuses on addiction and offers limited support for co-occurring mental health conditions.
+Dual diagnosis treatment addresses both together, with psychiatrist-led care that can manage complex psychiatric symptoms alongside substance use.

 How do I know if my loved one needs residential care instead of outpatient?

-If weekly therapy and medication have not stopped the cycle of crisis, or if your loved one cannot function in daily life, they need the 24/7 clinical support of a residential program.
+If weekly therapy and medication haven’t stopped the cycle of crisis, or if your loved one can’t function day to day, they likely need the 24/7 clinical support of a residential program.

 What does psychiatrist-led treatment look like?

-It means your loved one’s care is directed by a medical doctor specializing in psychiatry.
-They oversee medication management and lead the clinical team of Masters-level therapists to ensure all biological and psychological aspects of the illness are addressed.
+Care is directed by a medical doctor specializing in psychiatry.
+They oversee medication management and lead a clinical team of Masters-level therapists, so both the biological and psychological sides of the illness are addressed.

 Can you treat severe mental illness like schizophrenia or active suicidal ideation?

 Yes.
-Unlike most Florida rehabs, Destination Hope is licensed and equipped to treat high-acuity psychiatric conditions, including schizophrenia, schizoaffective disorder, and patients with active ideation or psychotic features.
+Destination Hope is licensed and equipped to treat high-acuity psychiatric conditions, including schizophrenia, schizoaffective disorder, and patients with active ideation or psychotic features.

 How long does treatment typically last?

-Residential stays are usually between 30 and 90 days.
-This allows enough time for the brain to stabilize, for medications to be properly adjusted, and for the individual to learn the coping skills necessary to prevent a relapse.
+Residential stays usually run 30 to 90 days.
+That gives the brain time to stabilize, medications time to be adjusted, and the person time to build the coping skills that protect against relapse.

 Does insurance cover dual diagnosis treatment in Florida?

-Yes, most major insurance plans cover residential mental health and dual diagnosis treatment.
-Our team can provide a verification of benefits to help you understand your coverage.
+Most major insurance plans cover residential mental health and dual diagnosis treatment.
+Our team can run a verification of benefits so you understand your coverage before admission.